Islabikes are no longer available in the US

 In most cases, it’s not the child, it’s the bike.
 Given the right bike (and preferably a balance bike beforehand and never training wheels), kids as young as three, or even two, can easily and quickly learn to ride a pedal bike tear and frustration free.
-The lightest and narrowest pedal bike on the market (to our knowledge anyway), the Islabikes 14″ is hand down the best first pedal bike on the market.
+The lightest and narrowest pedal bike on the market (to our knowledge anyway), the Islabikes 14″ is an amazing first pedal bike on the market.
 For taller kids, the bikes is also available in a 16″.

-Perfected from top to bottom, the Islabikes Cnoc series, is fine tuned to specifically fit the frame and physical abilities of preschoolers.
+Perfected from top to bottom, the Islabikes CNOC series is finely tuned to specifically fit the frame and physical abilities of preschoolers.
 As a result, they are easier to ride, easier to balance and allow kids to ride earlier and more confidently as compared to their 12″ bike counterparts.
 From personal experience with our kids, we also found that our kids were able to ride for longer distances as they don’t tire as easily.

-When transitioning to a pedal bike, the first step to riding is determine the correct size bike for your child.
+When transitioning to a pedal bike, the first step to riding is determined the correct size bike for your child.
 Due to the gap between the pedal on the bottom stroke and the ground, a child can technically ride a pedal bike with a minimum seat height that is about 3.5″ taller than their inseam.
 The problem is that they won’t be able to touch the ground to start or stop.
 As a result, we recommend purchasing a bike with a minimum seat height which is similar to your child’s inseam.
-The minimum seat height of the Cnoc 14″ is 18.5″ and the Cnoc 16″ is about 19.5″.

-For kids who are confident with a hand brake, an inseam slightly less than 18.5″ could be manageable on the Cnoc 14″ as they wouldn’t have to rely on their feet in order to brake.
-Considering the hand brake is on the front tire, however, it is not recommended to use it when riding very fast or downhill as quickly stopping the front tire could cause the bike to endo.
+For kids who are confident with a handbrake, an inseam slightly less than 18.5″ could be manageable on the CNOC 14″ Large as they wouldn’t have to rely on their feet in order to brake.
+Considering the handbrake is on the front tire, however, it is not recommended to use it when riding very fast or downhill as quickly stopping the front tire could cause the bike to endo.
 Both bikes, however, do have a coaster brake (pedal backwards to brake), as required by law, but they can confuse some kids when first learning to ride.

 Since the maximum seat height on a lot of balance bikes is 18″, the Islabikes 14″ is a great bike to transition to.
 As a point of reference, Islabikes’ balance bike, the Rothan, when used with an extended seat post option, maxes out at 18.5″.